pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 console.log(anotherMessage);
 ```

 You can also rename the objects.
-This can help shorten or create new variable names that clarify the code.
+This can help shorten variable names or create new variable names that clarify the code.

 ```js
 const { message: hello, anotherMessage } = require("./messages.js");